CoffeePanda0/FedoraEngine/README.md

 # Known bugs
 - Loading an empty map crashes to desktop (map.c)
 - Larger resolution maps can result in a white border (map.c)
-- Very slow memory leak somewhere (0.2mb/min) (not sure where from)
-- Broken / faulty object collision
-- Overlay X and Y positions can sometimes be off by 100

 # Upcoming "features" (none of which are anywhere near completion)
-- A text interface similar to something like underale etc for characters and UI
-- Fixed object collision
 - Animation